Terrestrial locomotion: Number of legs

 Simulation of leg waves propagating forward.

 Simulation of leg waves propagating backward.

 Spiders and many of their relatives move on eight legs – they are octopedal.
 However, some creatures move on many more legs.
 Terrestrial crustaceans may have a fair number – woodlice having fourteen legs.
 Also, as previously mentioned, some insect larvae such as caterpillars and sawfly larvae have up to five (caterpillars) or nine (sawflies) additional fleshy prolegs in addition to the six legs normal for insects.

-Some species of invertebrate have even more legs, the unusual velvet worm having stubby legs under the length of its body, with around several dozen pairs of legs.
+Some species of invertebrates have even more legs, the unusual velvet worm having stubby legs under the length of its body, with around several dozen pairs of legs.
 Centipedes have one pair of legs per body segment, with typically around 50 legs, but some species have over 200.
 The terrestrial animals with the most legs are the millipedes.
-They have two pairs of legs per body segment, with common species having between 80 and 400 legs overall - with the rare species Illacme plenipes having up to 750 legs.
+They have two pairs of legs per body segment, with common species having between 80 and 400 legs overall - with the species Eumillipes persephone having more than 1300 legs.

 Animals with many legs typically move them in metachronal rhythm, which gives the appearance of waves of motion travelling forward or backward along their rows of legs.
 Millipedes, caterpillars, and some small centipedes move with the leg waves travelling forward as they walk, while larger centipedes move with the leg waves travelling backward.